davidrochabio/Plotly-Dash_hackathon_IESB/README.md

 This repository consists of the python script that creates a  Plotly/Dash dashboard of a Polar smartwatch Dataset, provided by Mateus Mendelson (https://github.com/mendelson, https://github.com/mendelson/polar-sample-database).

 Just put the script and all of the json files in the same folder and run it in your terminal.
-It should generate the dashboard running in your local sever and a link access it through your web browser.
+It should generate the dashboard running in your local server (localhost:8050) and a link to access it through your web browser.

 1 - Original version developed for the hackathon: File -> polar_data_DavidRocha.py